 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.

-For comparisons: The eighth season of NCIS: Los Angeles averaged a 1.32 rating in the 18-49 demographic with 8.63 million total viewers.
+For comparisons: The seventh season of NCIS: Los Angeles averaged a 1.32 rating in the 18-49 demographic with 8.63 million total viewers.

 What do you think?
 Do you still like the NCIS: Los Angeles TV series?
 Do you think it should be cancelled or renewed for season nine on CBS?